Abortion in Venezuela: Social activism

 During Hugo Chávez's presidency, groups such as the Feminists in Free and Direct Action for Safe Abortions in Revolution were formed to advocate to end dangerous clandestine abortions.
 After Venezuela's National Constituent Assembly was formed in July 2017 and Argentina's Congress held a vote to legalise abortion, women's and LGBTI rights activists presented the Assembly with a series of proposals to legalise abortion and expand sexual and reproductive rights on 20 June 2018."

 Other efforts to support the movement include the efforts of one group to use a telephone hotline to inform women on how to safely have an abortion.
 This hotline provides women with the ability to make an informed decision about proceeding with an abortion.
 It does not, however, change the legal status of abortion in Venezuela, nor does it provide women access to medical care.

 Catholic Church

-Abortion laws are debated by those with Catholic beliefs, as some Catholics hold that ‘artificial' forms of birth control (abortion, condoms, or birth control pills) do not align with the Catholic moral code, and "that abortion is a result of widespread immorality and ignorance."
+The Catholic Church teaches that procured abortion is a mortal sin and ‘artificial' forms of birth control (such as condoms or birth control pills) are also sinful, and "that abortion is a result of widespread immorality and ignorance."
 Protests against abortion-restrictive laws have raised concern for the Catholic community; in May 2006, Pope Benedict XVI held a meeting with President Hugo Chávez and raised concerns he may loosen abortion laws in Venezuela.